smithterence/DiceRollApp/README.md

 You can choose to hold your turn, and pass to the other player.
 The first player to reach 100 points wins.

+This app is made in Android Studio and uses android libraries.